alfalfascout/NineSquares/README.md

 A nine button game where the goal is to activate all the buttons, but each button may also toggle others.

 What's already done:

-The command line script runs as intended.
-You can play it to get a feel for how the game itself works.
+- The command line script runs as intended.
+- There's a simple javascript/html web app.

 What needs doing: